perttusaarela/sp_ssa/README.md

 This repositry can be used to reproduce the simulations for the paper: (to be added)

+Note that the C-code is taken from the CRAN R-package JADE under the GPL license.
+The original package can be found at: https://cran.r-project.org/package=JADE

 ## Initialization

 Note that the python code uses interfaced C-code which needs to be compiled separately.
 Before running any code, one should call ```make``` in the c_src directory.